richb-hanover/OpenWrtScripts/README.md

 * [betterspeedtest.sh](#betterspeedtestsh) & [netperfrunner.sh](#netperfrunnersh) & [networkhammer.sh](#networkhammersh) - scripts that measure the performance of your router or offer load to the network for testing.

+* [idlelatency.sh](#idlelatencysh) - a script to measure the latency of an "idle line" without any additional traffic generation from the script.

 * [tunnelbroker.sh](#tunnelbrokersh) - a script to set up a IPv6 6-in-4 tunnel to TunnelBroker.net.

 These scripts can be saved in the `/usr/lib/OpenWrtScripts` directory.